Stojak139808/328p_stuff/README.md

-basic firmware for CNC machines
+basic functions for atmega processors, like UART, I2C and so on.